4 Best Day Trips to San Diego from Los Angeles

 Afternoon in San Diego| ©Paul Sableman

-The answer depends on the tour you choose, but bear in mind that the distance between Los Angeles and San Diego is about 200 kilometres, so all tours are full day tours, except the self-guided tour which takes 4-5 hours, although you'll need to add the return journey time to that time.
+The answer depends on the tour you choose, but keep in mind that the distance between Los Angeles and San Diego is about 200 kilometres, so all tours are full-day tours, except for the self-guided tour, which lasts between 4 and 5 hours, although you will need to add the return journey time to this.

-San Diego tours that also include visits to other sites such as Santa Barbara, La Jolla, Coronado Island and other Pacific Coast cities take approximately 8-12 hours, so keep this in mind, especially if you are planning a short stay in the city or if you plan to travel to Los Angeles in the winter when the days get shorter and it gets dark earlier.
+Tours of San Diego that also include visits to other sites, such as Santa Barbara, La Jolla, Coronado Island and other cities on the Pacific Coast, last approximately 8 to 12 hours, so keep this in mind, especially if you are planning a short stay in the city or if you are planning to travel to Los Angeles in winter, when the days are shorter and it gets dark earlier.

 What will I see on a trip to San Diego from Los Angeles?

-All tours will take you to San Diego, which is one of the cities on the border between the USA and Mexico, and will take you through the historic city centre, Balboa Park which houses the zoo and the most famous neighbourhoods.
+On all the excursions , you will discover San Diego, one of the cities on the border between the United States and Mexico, and you will be able to explore the historic city centre, Balboa Park, home to the zoo, and the most famous neighbourhoods.

-Most tours also include visits to other cities halfway between Los Angeles and San Diego.
+Most excursions also include visits to other cities located halfway between Los Angeles and San Diego.

-For an extra cost, some tours also include a tour of Coronado Island, which is known for the Coronado Hotel, the largest wooden building in the United States.
-You can also experience the opulence of Santa Barbara, which is located just outside Los Angeles.
+For an additional cost, some tours also include a tour of Coronado Island, which is known for the Coronado Hotel, the largest wooden building in the United States.
+You can also experience the opulence of Santa Barbara, located just outside Los Angeles.

-On the train tour you can also visit La Jolla, a picturesque seaside town with beautiful beaches and golden sunsets, and is known for its turf racing and summer homes.
+On the train tour, you can also visit La Jolla, a picturesque coastal town with beautiful beaches and golden sunsets, known for its turf races and summer homes.

 Tips for a trip to San Diego from Los Angeles